Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 The Company has devised proper systems to ensure compliance with the provisions of all

-the company due to non- Compliance with the SEBI.
-Apart from this no significant and material
+of the company due to non- Compliance with the SEBI.
+Apart from this no significant and

-orders have been passed by the Regulators or Courts or Tribunals which would impact the
+material orders have been passed by the Regulators or Courts or Tribunals which would

-of its business.
-The Internal Auditors reviews the efficiency and effectiveness of these systems
+nature of its business.
+The Internal Auditors reviews the efficiency and effectiveness of

 RISK MANAGEMENT